Nathalys Ceballos

 Nathalys Ceballos (born March 10, 1990) is a Puerto Rican handball player who plays for the club Rio Grande Handball.
 She is a member of the Puerto Rican national team.
 Ceballos competed at the 2015 World Women's Handball Championship in Denmark.

+In 2017 she won the North American and Caribbean Championship, and was included in the all-star team.